StoccoDavide/indigo/docs_build/sphinx/api-matlab/program_listing_file_ODE_ODEsolver.m.rst

 .. code-block:: MATLAB

    %
-   %> Class container for solver of  the system of Ordinary Differential Equations
+   %> Class container for solvers of the system of Ordinary Differential Equations
    %> (ODEs) or Differential Algebraic Equations (DAEs).
    %
    classdef ODEsolver < handle